melaniefp/intro_to_ML_DSC6135/docs/hw/hw1.md

 **2a:** Create one figure with two subplots.
 First subplot: scatter plot of `diam_mm` vs `rings`.
 Second subplot: a scatter plot of `shucked_weight_g` vs `rings`.

-**2b:** Describe the trends you between diameter and rings (1-2 sentences).
+**2b:** Describe the trends you see between diameter and rings (1-2 sentences).
 Could you predict rings from diameter?

 **2c:** Describe the trends you see between shucked weight and rings (1-2 sentences).
 Could you predict rings from shucked weight?

 #### <a name="problem-3"> 3: Baseline Predictions </a>

-Given a training set of values $\{y_n \}_{n=1}^N$, we can **always** consider two simple baselines for prediction that return the same constant values regardless of the input $x_i$ feature vector:
+Given a training set with label values $\{y_i \}_{i=1}^N$, we can **always** consider two simple baselines for prediction that return the same constant values regardless of the input $x_i$ feature vector:

 * predict-mean-of-y : $\hat{y}(x_i) = \text{mean}( y_1, y_2, \ldots y_N)$
 * predict-median-of-y : $\hat{y}(x_i) = \text{median}(y_1, y_2, \ldots y_N)$

 We have provided fully-function Python classes to do this prediction, `MeanPredictor` and `MedianPredictor`.
 They follow the template for scikit-learn regression objects discussed in class, meaning they offer `fit` and `predict` methods.

-For each of MeanPredictor and MedianPredictor, you should construct an regression object instance, fit it to the training set by calling `fit`, and then obtain predictions on training, validation, and test by calling `predict`.
+For each of MeanPredictor and MedianPredictor, you should construct a regression object instance, fit it to the training set by calling `fit`, and then obtain predictions on training, validation, and test by calling `predict`.

 To evaluate predictions, you'll need to implement the most common regression performance metric, **mean squared error** (via the `calc_perf_metric__squared_error` function).
-You should complete this template functions within the starter code file [evaluate_perf_metrics.py](https://github.com/tufts-ml-courses/comp135-19s-assignments/blob/master/hw1/evaluate_perf_metrics.py)
+You should complete this template functions within the starter code file [evaluate_perf_metrics.py]

 **3a:** Make a table of the **mean-squared-error** for each of the MeanPredictor and MedianPredictor predictors when evaluated on all 3 dataset splits (training, validation, and test).